Bored Panda works better on our iPhone app

 ADVERTISEMENT

-A father-of-three fulfilled his late girlfriend’s wish after surviving a fatal case of food poisoning.
+A father of three fulfilled his late girlfriend’s wish after surviving a fatal case of food poisoning.
 Billy LeBlanc woke up in July from a coma to the devastating news that his girlfriend, Natalie Clark, had died.
 Both had been infected with Vibrio vulnificus after eating raw oysters.
-LeBlanc has since decided to become a podcaster, as per Clark’s longtime wish.
+LeBlanc has since decided to become a podcaster, which was Clark’s long-held wish.

 After eating raw oysters over the summer, LeBlanc survived a serious bacterial infection, only to learn that his beloved one wasn’t so lucky.